sayangsep/sayangsep.github.io/research/index.md

   gtag('config', 'G-PYG3KL47EY');
 </script>

- My research is focused on multi view representation learning.
-We try to build data modality agnostic interpretable models for biomarker selection and disease classification.
-Our models aim to find the biomarkers that explain the underlying pathophysiology of the disease.
+ My research focuses on developing novel statistical machine learning and deep learning models to decode complex, high dimensional, and structured data with a focus in computational biology and genomics.
+We try to build interpretable models to find the biomarkers that explain the underlying pathophysiology of the disease.

 # Recent Works
 ---

+### Motif Driven Structural Variant discovery

+Structural Variants (SVs) are large-scale recombination of genomic regions.
+These variants are often diverse, encompassing simple events like deletion and insertion and complex events like shuffling regions across different chromosomes.
+SVs usually account for a significant portion of genetic diversity, and they have been found to be key drivers of neuropsychiatric diseases.
+However, it's often difficult to discover a high-confidence set of structural variants due to the inability of heuristic-based models to find complex SV signatures.

+In this work, we view the problem of SV discovery as a motif-finding problem.
+Our approach utilizes the graph representation of sequence alignments to find regions of genomic rearrangements.
+We are developing a learning-based algorithm that can discover motifs as general signatures of SVs.
+This learning-based method discovers new SVs while providing flexibility over heuristic-based models to identify known SVs.

 ### BEATRICE: Bayesian Fine-mapping from Summary Data using Deep Variational Inference